This orange tart recipe is a luxurious looking dessert: the perfect balance of the crunchiness, warm creaminess and sweet caramelised chewiness!

 icing sugar for dusting

 For the Filling:

 Pour 650ml cream into a pan and sprinkle with the Agar.
 Using a whisk, mix to combine and let stand 10 minutes for the Agar to swell.
 Make an orange cream by adding orange zest, orange liqueur and sugar to the Agar mixture.
 Stir to mix and place the pan on medium heat.
-Simmer while stirring and cook until Agar & sugar are dissolved.
-(Do not allow it to boil.)
+Bring to the boil then simmer for 2-3 minutes while stirring, until Agar & sugar are dissolved.
 Remove from heat.
 In a separate bowl, whip the 250ml cream until firm.
 To combine, add 1/3 of the orange cream to the whipped cream and mix well with a whisk.
 Continue adding the rest of the orange cream until combined thoroughly.
 Ladle the mixture into a bowl and refrigerate to set (about 30 min).

 For the Crust:

 Combine the biscuit crumbs, butter and nuts.
 Press the mixture in tart dish and chill until firm.
 Spoon the cold custard into the crust.

 For the Garnish:

 Arrange the orange slices on the tart.
 Dust with icing sugar, caramelize under the grill and refrigerate 1 hour to set well.
 Serve at room temperature for maximum flavour.

 Chef's tips: if you'd like a little extra that creates a festive mood and additional flavour, warm 3 tbsp of Grand Marnier or Triple Sec in a pan and light a match to it to create a 'flambé'.
 Pour on the pie while the liqueur is still burning...it creates a very dramatic effect at night with the lights down!